Virginia’s Escape from Paris . . .

 In accepting this assignment, Virginia became America’s first spy of the Second World War.

 Between 1941 and 1944 the British sent 39 women into France.
-One in three did not return.
+Thirteen did not return.
 They were executed on the spot, tortured brutally, or died in German death camps.